 The Association also has a Finance and Investment Committee that sets investment objectives, reviews investment performance and makes recommendations about the investment of surplus funds.

 Daily management and area operations

 The Secretary General (Chief Executive) and Directors manage and administer the Association on a daily basis and are supported by a number of Area Offices that exercise devolved functions in support of the Head Office.
 The Area Offices work with their Area Councils and coordinate the activities of the branches within their area.

-The Association has a trading company called RAFATRAD Limited, which publishes a quarterly journal (Air Mail) for members and sells commemorative items and memorabilia.
+The Association has a trading company called RAFATRAD Limited, which sells commemorative items and memorabilia.